 Did rain cancel the ride?

-In theory, when it rains we go bowling.
+In theory, when it rained we went bowling.
 In reality, we sometimes chose to ride in the rain and sometimes that was fun.
 Often, we had extremely good luck and rain cleared up before the ride began.
 A clear night after a good rain is a beautiful time to ride.
 So, to answer your question, maybe...?

 Did you leave on time?

 We used to give a few minutes of leeway for stragglers, but we kind of stopped seeing the point of that.
 If you were not at 3rd and New Hampshire by 9pm, you would miss the ride.

-There are a bunch of daytime photos in your gallery -- but doesn't this ride happen at night?
+There are a bunch of daytime photos in your gallery -- but didn't this ride happen at night?

 It did! ...Most of the time.
 However, on special occasions, we held the ride during the day, on weekends.
 For our 100th ride, we did a century (that's 100 miles) and, for our 200th-203rd rides, we took the Metrolink train and explored the suburbs.
 Then we realized that riding during the day in the summer is often not that much fun and so, after that, we did a series of weekend rides in the winter, the first week of each month for four consecutive months.

 How can I contribute photos I took on the ride?

 Submit them to the Passage tumblog!

-(We're quite bad about actually posting stuff lately, though, so don't be too disappointed if your submission doesn't make it up there.)
+(We're quite bad about actually posting stuff there, though, so don't be too disappointed if your submission doesn't get posted.)

 Or, if you just want to tag your photos on other social media platforms, use #tpoafptarbmit